wfailla/un-orchestrator/orchestrator/README.md

 The compute controller is the sub-module that interacts with the hypervisor and handles the lifecycle of a virtual network function (i.e., creating, updating, destroying a VNF), including the operations needed to attach those ports to the running vSwitch.
+Each execution environment may require a different implementation for the compute controller, according to the commands supported by the hypervisor itself.

 Currently it supports network functions as (KVM) VMs, Docker and DPDK processes, although only a subset of them can be available depending on